Ford Focus (third generation): Reliability issues

 Along with the Ford Fiesta, the Focus equipped with the Ford PowerShift transmission has received much criticism due to transmission shuddering, including several lemon law claims.
 The issue is due to the dry type clutches associated with petrol models.
 Ford's current response is to replace the clutch pack assembly (with updated parts) when shuddering exceeds 250 rpm (upon customer complaint).

 Ford claims that the transmission, a dual-clutch automatic transmission, is designed to improve fuel economy and has issued several software upgrades for the transmission.
 To date, the National Highway Traffic Safety Administration has not required Ford to issue a recall, nor has Ford done so voluntarily.
 Focus models equipped with the conventional manual transmission have not been affected by the reliability issues.

 A significant amount of the new models of the first year experiences problems with rust underneath the front bonnet, partly due to issues with the seam sealer used between the structural part of the bonnet and the skin, which allowed water to seep in and create corrosion (similarly to other Ford models of the period).
 Other issues included rust developing on the trunk lid of the hatchback model due to vibrations of a plastic insert creating friction and wearing out the paint on the metal skin of the lid.
 Later models included a relocated park brake lever, redesigned adjustable front head rest and a redesigned accessory 12v plug that is more ergonomic.

 European market

-The UK range is available in hatchback and estate (wagon) in a large number of trim variants including.
+The UK range is available in hatchback and estate (wagon) in a large number of trim variants.
 Most other European countries, including the Republic of Ireland, also include the four-door saloon, unlike Britain, as previous generation sales did not sell as well in comparison with the hatchback and estate.